Igglybuff/awesome-piracy/readme.md

 - [Which VPN services keep you anonymous in 2018?](https://torrentfreak.com/vpn-services-keep-anonymous-2018/) TorrentFreak article by Ernesto
 - [privacytools.io](https://www.privacytools.io/) "Encryption against global mass surveillance".
 Plenty of information to help protect your privacy online.
 - [VPN over SSH](https://wiki.archlinux.org/index.php/VPN_over_SSH) ArchWiki page describing how to achieve a poor man's VPN with SSH tunneling
+- [/r/VPNTorrents](https://www.reddit.com/r/VPNTorrents) This is for the discussion of torrenting (and similar P2P protocols) using VPN type technology.

 ### VPN Subscription Services
 - [Private Internet Access](https://www.privateinternetaccess.com/) :star2: Hugely popular subscription-based VPN provider with a proven track record for not keeping logs